Treydor/treydor.github.io/_posts/2015-05-18-the-beginning.md

 If I only I could see those websites again...

 Fast-forward roughly 20 years and here I am.
 Over the last year I renewed my interest in HTML and CSS.
 Knowing nothing more than how to create a link at the time, I am proud of where I am today.
-Now, web design is not only one of my biggest hobbies, but I find myself hopeful that this will, one day, lead to a career.
+Now, web design is not only one of my biggest hobbies, but I find myself hopeful that this will one day lead to a career.

 When I was a child my parents bought me a sketch pad.
 One of the reasons I enjoyed sketching was because you could literally draw whatever you wanted.
 If you could think it, you could draw it.
 I think this same principle is what attracts to me to web design.
 I love creating things.